fejes713/accessibility-guide/data/table.md

 ### When you need to display tabular data use `table` instead series of `div` elements

 When you need to display some tabular data be sure to use semantically correct `table` element as it is by default accessible compared to non-semantic elements like `div`.
-You should provide a `summary` attribute to `table` element and allow the user to skip table with skip link if he doesn't want it read by screen reader.
+You should provide a `caption` to `table` element and allow the user to skip table with skip link if he doesn't want it read by screen reader.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->